epoberezkin/poberezkin.com/drafts/2021-02-11-ajv-version-7-big-changes-and-improvements.md

 You can either continue using JSON Schema draft 4 with Ajv version 6, or if you want to have all the advantages of using Ajv version 7 you need to migrate your schemas - it is very simple with [ajv-cli](https://github.com/ajv-validator/ajv-cli#migrate-schemas) command line utility.

-## What is next in version 8
+## What is next

-Thanks for continuing sponsorship from Mozilla, many new improvements are coming in Ajv version 8 in a few months.
+Thanks for continuing sponsorship from Mozilla, many new improvements are coming in Ajv - the new major version 8 will be released in a few months.

-The most exciting one is the support for an alternative specification for JSON validation - [JSON Type Definition](https://jsontypedef.com) - it is [approved as RFC8927](https://datatracker.ietf.org/doc/rfc8927/).
-This is a much simpler standard that is much more restrictive than JSON Schema, enforces better data design, prevents mistakes by design and maps well to type systems of all major languages - so it is truly cross-platform.
+The most exciting new feature that was just released in [version 7.1.0](https://github.com/ajv-validator/ajv/releases/tag/v7.1.0) is the support for the alternative specification for JSON validation - [JSON Type Definition](https://jsontypedef.com) - it was [approved as RFC8927](https://datatracker.ietf.org/doc/rfc8927/) in November 2020.
+This is a much simpler and more restrictive standard than JSON Schema, and it enforces better data design for JSON APIs, prevents user mistakes and maps well to type systems of all major languages.
+See [Choosing schema language](https://github.com/ajv-validator/ajv/tree/master#choosing-schema-language) section in Ajv readme for a detailed comparison.

-Ajv version 8 will also support the changes in the most recent JSON Schema draft 2020-12.
+Ajv version 8 will bring many additional features and stability improvements and also will support the changes in the most recent JSON Schema draft 2020-12.

-The second exciting change that is coming soon is a new website for Ajv - to make the documentation more accessible and discoverable, and to make contributions easier.
+The second exciting change that is coming soon is a new Ajv website - to make the documentation more accessible and discoverable, and to make contributions easier.

 Thanks a lot for supporting Ajv!